 “There is not enough available storage to take a photo.”

-Fortunately, if you’d prefer not to spend a few hundred dollars on replacing what is otherwise a perfectly good piece of technology, there’s much cheaper option.
-Whether you need more space on your iPhone, iPad, or Android device, there are a bunch of simple, inexpensive accessories that can help you do just that.
+Fortunately, if you’d prefer not to spend a few hundred dollars on replacing what is otherwise a perfectly good piece of technology, there’s a much cheaper option available.

 The Dedicated Gadget